 where $\rho$ denotes the transmit power available of the precoder for each subcarrier at the BS. $\mathcal{T}_{b}$ is a feasible set of the TTD-based analog beamformers imposed by the structure in \eqref{TTD} and the maximum time delay constraint.
-Note that the frequency-dependent phase-shifting ${\bm {\Theta}^\mathbb{T}_{b}}$ at the TTD-RIS architecture involves three coupled variables, i.e., $\bm {\Theta}_1$, $\bm {\Theta}_2$ and $\bm{\Lambda}_{b}$, to be optimized, while the optimization of ${\bm {\Theta}^\mathbb{V}_{b}}$ is composed of $B$ independent phase-shifting subarrays for the SA-RIS architecture.
+Note that the frequency-dependent phase shifting ${\bm {\Theta}^\mathbb{T}_{b}}$ at the TTD-RIS architecture involves three coupled variables, i.e., $\bm {\Theta}_1$, $\bm {\Theta}_2$ and $\bm{\Lambda}_{b}$, to be optimized, while the optimization of ${\bm {\Theta}^\mathbb{V}_{b}}$ is composed of $B$ independent phase shifting subarrays for the SA-RIS architecture.